michaelyoffe/cybersecurity-portfolio-/Technical-Labs/help-desk-user-management-lab.md

 ![add security group](./screenshots/_add_security_group.png)

 The user was added to a security group to demonstrate role-based access management.
 Group membership determines what resources the user can access, ensuring permissions are assigned consistently and securely.

+---

+### Conclusion
+This lab successfully demonstrated the critical lifecycle of user management within an Active Directory environment.
+By practicing standardized account creation, secure password recovery protocols, and role-based access control via Security Groups, I have gained a practical understanding of how IT departments maintain both security and operational efficiency.
+These foundational skills are essential for enforcing organizational policies and ensuring the Principle of Least Privilege across an enterprise network.